hiteshkundal/webpack-babel/README.md

   - SASS with style-loader, css-loader, sass-loader
  - Rebuilding Webpack dev server with node and express
  - Hook up react with custom webpack config
+ - CSS production ready
+   - mini-css-extract-plugin - to extract the css from JS
+   - optimize-css-assets-webpack-plugin - to minify and creating shared css
+ - JS production ready
+   - Add NODE_ENV=production to webpack by Webpack.DefinePlugin().
+This plugin is used by react and many other modules to optimize the bundle.
+For example, react uses this to reduce bundle size and remove many things like error messages which are only relavant in development.
+   - babel-minify-webpack-plugin to minifed JS
+   - ugligyjs-webpack-plugin to minify JS
+ - Compression
+   - use compression-webpack-plugin to compress the assets including html, css, bundle, images, etc.
+   - Use express-static-gzip to serve gzip files
+   - Use brotli compression to compress more.
+ - Split Chunks
+   - use bundle-analyzer to analyze the bundle size
+   - Optimation option for spliting and optimizing the bundle.